andymckay/blog/_posts/2022-06-25-stein-valley.md

 It was seriously steep, seriously sketchy and with a very large penalty if you slipped.
 I just wasn't comfortable crossing, I tried and nearly lost it.

-So at that point, we headed back, packed up and reluctantly headed out of the Stein Valley and found a gin an tonic instead.
+So at that point, we headed back, packed up and reluctantly headed out of the Stein Valley and found a gin and tonic instead.

 <div class='strava-embed-placeholder' data-embed-type='activity' data-embed-id='7293015342'></div><script src='https://strava-embeds.com/embed.js'></script>

-As it turns out in almost 30c heat, hiking up hills with 40lb+ backpacks and crossing the suspension bridge of doom was enough to wipe us out and we enjoyed our gin and tonic.
+As it turns out in almost 30c heat, hiking up hills with 40lb+ backpacks and crossing the suspension bridge of doom was enough to wipe us out.
+Getting back to the car, we definitely felt like we'd done a good hike and we enjoyed our gin and tonic.

 I still have the ambition to get to the Stein Lake and do the Stein Valley traverse, ideally by crossing over from Blowdown Creek or Lizzie Pass.
 But not this weekend.